learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ![png](index_files/index_37_0.png)

-We can see that density plot provides a clearer summary of the distribution of observations.
+We can see that the density plot provides a clearer summary of the distribution of observations.
 We can see that perhaps the distribution is more Gaussian than we were able to see in the histogram.

 Seeing a distribution like this may suggest later exploring statistical hypothesis tests to formally check if the distribution is Gaussian and perhaps data preparation techniques to reshape the distribution.